 When it came to drawing in this office Wright liked a long, low drafting table; his table is still there and the one we sat around.
 He liked a low table as it forced people to look at his design from above and not at eye level where they might get a little nit picky.

 As we wondered past the fountain you could really see his use of triangles and half triangles, hallmarks of the design of the building.

 When he first bought the property there was no water.
 With the aid of a dousing rod and a lot of drilling – to a depth of 482 feet, water was struck and it is that aquifer today that still provides all the water for the property.

 The property sits on a knoll with an excellent view of Scottsdale.
 On his return one winter, Wright was appalled to find power lines ruining his view (as I would be too.)
 He offered to bury them but couldn’t because of the type of soils.
 Instead of enjoying the view every night with his wife he changed the design of the room and looked towards the hills instead.

 In some of the private rooms like the living room, bedroom and bathroom you couldn’t take photographs.
 But they were very interesting rooms.
 For example his bathroom is very modern by today’s standards as many of the surfaces are made of brushed aluminum.

 Other design features in these rooms I appreciated were the way he managed to hide the lighting, the use of interior rain gutters and the long, low horizontal lines he used repeatedly to make a room look larger.

 His living room was well used.
 Every Saturday he would invite past clients and celebrities and have a very formal evening with many of his students serving food.
 Because of his sociable nature he was very good at getting clients.

-The concert room at Taliesin West
+The concert room